 - Status Color: Choose a color.
 This color will appear on the schedule board when the booking has this status.
 Because the out-of-the-box Traveling status has a red color, one option is to make this delayed travel status a darker red that is distinguishable.

 - Image URL: Select the web resource URL that references an image icon to appear on the schedule board.
 New images can be uploaded by going to Settings > Customizations > Customize the System > Web Resources.

 - Field Service Status: select Traveling.
-This means the new Delayed status applies to the travel portion of the field service booking process.
+The new Delayed status applies to the travel portion of the field service booking process.
 If for example, we wanted a status to indicate when actual work was taking longer than expected, we could choose In Progress for the Field Service Status.

 Field Service Status is required when creating booking statuses for Field Service use cases.
 This allows the booking status to fit into the above work order processes.
 By default, only booking statuses with field service statuses are available for work order bookings, but this is editable in Booking Setup Metadata.

-Field service organization often schedule a follow up inspection after an initial installation or repair work order.
-If a follow-up is required, field technicians should note this with a custom "Follow-Up Required" work order substatus to ensure back office workers create a follow-up before closing the work order.
+Field service organizations often schedule a follow-up inspection after an initial installation or repair work order.
+If a follow-up is required, field technicians should note it with a custom "Follow-Up Required" work order substatus to ensure back-office workers create a follow-up before closing the work order.